-What is Change Management?
+What Is Change Management?

-Simply put, change management is the planning and execution behind moving a person, team, or entire organization from their current state to a new or future state.
+Change management is the planning and execution behind moving a person, team, or entire organization from their current state to a new or future state.

-Why Change Management is Important
+Why Change Management Is Important:

 Key Building Blocks for Every Change Management Plan